 Early "retirement" is a real option for most people

 It’s not a pipe dream.
 You don’t need to inherit a fortune or develop the next big start up to find financial freedom.
 Regular people (myself included) work toward this every day by spending less than we earn and investing the difference.
 Basic financial knowledge and time are the two key ingredients.
-With the help of this series, you’ll be able to build investments that become sizable enough to generate dividends and capital gains that can pay for your lifestyle.
+With the help of this series, anyone could build investments that become sizable enough to generate dividends and capital gains that can pay for your lifestyle.
 No need for a paycheck from an employer!

 If you’re thinking this sounds like most people’s retirement plans, you’d be right.
 However, you don’t have to wait until 65 (or much, much later for most Americans) to do this.
 You can reach this point decades earlier if you save and invest properly.